DataWraith/notelog/README.md

 - `Create a note about Topic X. Show me a preview before saving.`

 The default prompt instructs the LLM to automatically add tags and a title to the notes if you don't specify them.

+#### Searching for Notes

+You can search for notes by asking the LLM:

+- `Find notes with tag +project`
+- `Search for notes about programming from May 2025`
+- `How many notes tagged +todo do I have?`

+To avoid bloating the context window too much, a maximum of 25 note titles and the corresponding IDs (for use with the `fetch_note` tool) will be returned.

 #### JSON Configuration